xnxuen/data-virtualization-on-cloud-node-sdk/README.md

 ## Error-handling

-If you encounter an issue with the SDK, you are welcome to submit a bug report.
+If you encounter an issue with the SDK, you are welcome to submit a [bug report](https://github.com/IBM/data-virtualization-on-cloud-node-sdk/issues).
 Before that, please search for similar issues.
 It's possible someone has already encountered this issue.

 ## License

 This SDK project is released under the Apache 2.0 license.
+The license's full text can be found in [LICENSE](LICENSE).